Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Long Does It Take To Get Permanent Residence Through OINP?

 The time to get permanent residence through OINP depends on the application processing times.
-The times typically vary from 70 to 120 days, depending on an applicant’s level of candidacy and experience, also known as an “OINP stream”.
+That said, it can take several months, depending on an applicant’s level of candidacy and experience, also known as an “OINP stream”.
 OINP has 9 streams through which you can apply (further explained below) to demonstrate your candidacy.

 Once you’ve applied and qualified for a nomination by OINP, you’ll need to apply for permanent residence through the IRCC.
 The IRCC will then evaluate you and make the financial decision on whether you qualify for permanent residence.